seigel/pouchdb-react-native/readme.md

 pouchdb-asyncstorage-down
 ====

-Adds an async storage Adapter to the PouchDB + Polifills core-js the PouchDB is running in reacti-native
+Adds an async storage Adapter to the PouchDB + Polifills core-js that PouchDB with leveldown Adapter is running in reacti-native

 Usage
 ---